 Both the terms Dissertation” and “Thesis” are used interchangeably across the world (and may vary between universities and regions) but the key difference between them is when they are completed.

 The thesis is a project that marks the end of a degree programme whereas the dissertation project can occur at any time during the course of the degree.
 Hanno Krieger (Researchgate, 2014) explained the difference between dissertation and thesis as following;

-At the end, it does not matter whether it is Bachelors, Masters or PhD dissertation one is working on because the structure and the steps of conducting research are pretty much identical - even though doctoral level dissertation papers are much more complicated and detailed.
+In the end, it does not matter whether it is Bachelors, Masters or Ph.D. dissertation one is working on because the structure and the steps of conducting research are pretty much identical - even though doctoral-level dissertation papers are much more complicated and detailed.

 Poor Project Planning